armno/blog/content/post/angular-http-params-immutability/index.md

 params = params.set('name', 'johndoe');
 ```

-It is opposed to the [native `URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams),
+It is opposed to the [native `URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) object,
-or the deprecated [`URLSearchParams` in `@angular/http`](https://v2.angular.io/docs/ts/latest/api/http/index/URLSearchParams-class.html) module,
+or the deprecated [`URLSearchParams` class in `@angular/http`](https://v2.angular.io/docs/ts/latest/api/http/index/URLSearchParams-class.html) module,
 which are both mutable.

-## Why?
+## Why Immutable?

 I looked up on Google search to find why Angular team
-decided to make HttpParams immutable.
+decided to make HttpParams class immutable.

 I found [this post from Sparkles Blog](https://medium.com/sparkles-blog/angular-httpclient-enforces-immutability-dad161d8714b)
-which leads to the official document about immutability of `HttpRequest` and `HttpResponse` classes' properties
+which leads to the official document about immutability of `HttpRequest` and `HttpResponse` classes.

 <blockquote>
 	<p>[...]
 They are immutable for a good reason: the app may retry a request several times before it succeeds, which means that the interceptor chain may re-process the same request multiple times.</p>